one-dark/jetbrains-one-dark-theme/docs/README.md

----
-layout: default
-title: Home
-nav_order: 1
----

-Welcome to One dark for JetBrains!
+Welcome to One dark theme for JetBrains!
 This theme aims to provide JetBrains users with the lovely colors of the [Atom One dark theme][atom-one-dark].
 This repository uses Python and YAML to generate the JetBrains color scheme XML files to allow more flexible control.

 Contributions are always welcome!
 Don't feel pressured into putting a lot of time into a pull request or an elaborate issue description, just do what you can and we will work from there.